sarvjeets/lakshmi/README.md

 ```

 TickerAsset represents an asset with a ticker symbol.
 The value of these assets
-is pulled and updated automatically.
+is updated automatically.
 To add a TickerAsset:

 ```
 lak add asset -p TickerAsset -t account_str